Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Proof of the main theorem

 For any $t\in\R$, let~$J(\dummy,t)$ be a linearly independent family of $n-1$ normal Jacobi fields along~$\gamma$ which vanish at~$\gamma(t)$.
 We can think of~$J(r,t)$ as an $(n-1)\times(n-1)$ matrix whose every column is a Jacobi field with respect to the variable~$r$.
 Geometrically, these Jacobi fields correspond to geodesics emanating from~$\gamma(t)$ in directions close to~$\dot\gamma(t)$.

 Every Jacobi field satisfies the Jacobi equation, and that can be written collectively as

 The Jacobi fields also satisfy a first-order equation as the next lemma shows.

 These requirements do not determine the matrix-valued function~$J(r,t)$ uniquely.
-It is only unique up to multiplication from the right by an invertible matrix.
-The matrix nature of our operators will be explained in more details soon.
+It is only unique up to multiplication from the right by an invertible matrix depending on~$t$.
+The matrix nature of our operators will be explained in more detail soon.

 \begin{lemma} The Jacobi fields satisfy

 whenever the shape operator~$S(r,t)$ is defined. \end{lemma}

 \begin{proof} The shape operator was only defined when~$\gamma(t)$ and~$\gamma(r)$ are not conjugate along~$\gamma$.
 The curvature operator~$R(t)$ and the shape operator~$S(r,t)$ are related via the Riccati equation~\eqref{eq:riccati}, which holds for any $r,t\in\R$ for which the corresponding points on~$\gamma$ are not conjugate.